How to Protect Yourself from Identity Theft

 - You receive calls from debt collectors about debts that are not yours.

-- Contact one of the three major credit bureaus to place a fraud alert on your credit records (also consider requesting a credit freeze—this would require contacting each bureau).
+- Contact one of the three major credit bureaus to place a fraud alert on your credit records.
+You may also consider requesting a credit freeze- this would require contacting each bureau.

 - Request credit reports from each credit bureau.

-After the three initial steps, you need to set about changing passwords, investigating your credit reports, and start disputing the fraud that was created using your name.
-Below is a full list of resources that you can use to go about fixing the damage.
+After the three initial steps, you need to change your passwords, investigate your credit reports, and start disputing the fraud that was created using your name.

 Place a fraud alert on your credit records by contacting one of these three credit reporting agencies:

-For more detailed instructions on what to do in the case of identity theft, consult Taking Charge: What To Do If Your Identity Is Stolen.
+For more detailed instructions on what to do in case of identity theft, consult Identity Theft, A Recovery Plan.

-Call the IRS Identity Protection Specialized Unit at 1-800-908-4490 if you previously contacted the IRS and did not have a resolution or if you believe you may be at risk due to a lost/stolen purse or wallet, questionable credit card activity or credit report, etc.
+Call the IRS Identity Protection Specialized Unit at 800.908.4490 if you previously contacted the IRS and did not have a resolution or if you believe you may be at risk.

-Report false calls, mail, faxes, emails, and any IRS impersonation schemes to the Treasury Inspector General for Tax Administration at 1-800-366-4484 or online at IRS Impersonation Scam Reporting.
-You can also forward suspicious emails to [email protected].
+Report false calls, mail, faxes, emails and any IRS impersonation schemes to the Treasury Inspector General for Tax Administration at 800.366.4484 or online at IRS Impersonation Scam Reporting.